Probing Dynamical Sensitivity of a Non-KAM System Through Out-of-Time-Order Correlators: Scrambling in quantum KHO model

 \subsection{Long-time dynamics}

-Although the OTOCs do not appear to distinguish the non-resonances from the resonances over a short time, the long time dynamics produce significant differences between the two.
+Although the OTOCs do not appear to distinguish the non-resonances from the resonances over a short time, the long-time dynamics produce significant differences between the two.
 These differences are more pronounced when the kicking strength is small ($K\lesssim 1$).
-To see how the long-time dynamics stand out, let us first examine the resonant cases.
+Let us first examine the resonant cases to see how long-time dynamics stand out.
 Recall from Eq. (\ref{com}) that the total number of terms in the equation grows linearly with time.
 At each time step, the right-hand side grows by one more term, which is given by $[\sin\hat{X}(j), \hat{a}^{\dagger}]e^{2\pi ij/R}$.
-The resonances will then lead to the \textit{coherent} addition of all the terms, thus rendering the asymptotic growth of $C_{|\psi\rangle,\thinspace \hat{a}\hat{a}^{\dagger}}(t)$ a quadratic function of time, irrespective of the choice of the initial state --- $C(t)\sim K^2t^2$.
-In particular, when $K$ is too small ($K\ll 1$), the operator $\sin\hat{X}(j)$ grows only by a negligible amount.
-In this case, the OTOC can be explicitly shown to exhibit quadratic growth by ignoring the terms of order $O(K^3)$ and higher in the time evolved operator $\hat{a}(t)$.
+The resonances will then lead to a \textit{coherent} addition of all the terms, thus rendering the asymptotic growth of the OTOC a quadratic function of time, for a typical initial state --- $C(t)\sim K^2t^2$.
+When $K$ is too small ($K\ll 1$), the operator $\sin\hat{X}(j)$ grows only by a negligible amount.
+Then, the OTOC can be explicitly shown to exhibit quadratic growth by ignoring the terms of order $O(K^3)$ and higher in the time-evolved operator $\hat{a}(t)$.
 Refer to Appendix \ref{appendix:b} for more details, where we give an explicit derivation for the same.
-Moreover, since $\sin\hat{X}(j)$ is bounded, the quadratic growth persists even when $K$ is large.
+However, since $\sin\hat{X}(j)$ is bounded, the quadratic growth is expected to persist even when $K$ is large.